SpyrosKou/StreamingConfusionMatrix/README.md

 Supports an arbitrary number of models.

 ## Confusion Matrix
-A confusion matrix, is a specific table layout that captures the performance of a supervised statistical classification algorithm.
-[Confusion Matrix - Wikipedia](https://en.wikipedia.org/wiki/Confusion_matrix).
+A [Confusion Matrix - Wikipedia](https://en.wikipedia.org/wiki/Confusion_matrix), is a specific table layout that captures the performance of a supervised statistical classification algorithm in Machine Learning.

 [The StreamingConfusionMatrix](https://github.com/SpyrosKou/StreamingConfusionMatrix) project is a [scala](https://scala-lang.org/) implementation that uses of [AKKA Streams](https://doc.akka.io/docs/akka/current/stream/stream-introduction.html) to calculate a confusion matrix for different models over a specifid observation window againist a potentially infinite stream of classification observations.
 The calculation can be parameterized for any number of classification labels, any size of window as well as any number of models.